ASGCOPS/dicos_document/docs/source/dicos_job_submission.rst

         ssh -XY <your_account>@dicos-ui05.grid.sinica.edu.tw

      to login in the UI with X11 forwarding enabled.
-If you are using Windows system, please install and execute `Xming <https://sourceforge.net/projects/xming/>`_ before connect to the UI.
+If you are using Windows™ system, please install and execute `Xming <https://sourceforge.net/projects/xming/>`_ before connect to the UI.

      .. list-table::
         :header-rows: 1